Langmeier Backup FAQ

-If you perform an image backup to an external hard drive and then after a few minutes you get the error message "Disk full" appears although there is still enough space on the external hard disk, then it is because the external hard disk is set to the format "Fat32" formatted.
+If you make an image backup to an external hard disk and then after a few minutes you get the error message "Disk full" appears after a few minutes, even though there is still enough space on the external hard disk, the reason is that the external hard disk is set to the format "Fat32" format.

-How to change my backup volume from FAT32 to NTFS.
+How to change my backup disk format from FAT32 to NTFS

-3. here you can select a file system, choose here "NTFS" if this should not be in by default.
-In addition you select as a method best also the "Quick format" from, since the formatting without the hook on this option, much longer lasts.
+3. Here you can select a file system, select "NTFS" here if it is not in by default.
+To do this, it is also best to select "Quick Format" as a method, as formatting without the check mark on this option, will take much longer.

-4. format FAT32: Once you click on "Start", Windows will once again warn you that formatting will erase all data, confirm this process by clicking OK.
+4. Format FAT32: Once you click on "Start", Windows will once again warn you that formatting will delete all data, confirm this process by clicking OK.

-Change the file system from FAT32 to NTFS without deleting files.
+Changing the file system from FAT32 to NTFS without deleting files

 There is also a method to change the format on the fly without deleting files on it.
 This method is done via command line.
 Proceed as follows:

-1. Go to "Start/All Programs/Accessories" and right-click „Command Prompt".
+1. Go to "Start/All Programs/Accessories" and right-click on "Command Prompt".
 Select the command "Run as administrator".

-2. At the command prompt, type „convert“ command – followed by the appropriate drive letter and „/fs:ntfs“ parameters.
-To convert the file format of the external USB hard drive with drive letter G: from FAT32 to NTFS, enter the following command: "convert G: /fs:ntfs".
+2. In the command prompt type the command "convert" - followed by the corresponding drive letter and the parameters "/fs:ntfs".
+To convert the file format of the external USB hard disk with the drive letter G: from FAT32 to NTFS, enter the following command: "convert G: /fs:ntfs".

 3. Confirm the entry of this command by pressing "Enter" now.

 This option reformats the format, but does not guarantee 100% success.
-In general, there is no risk of data loss, but you use it at your own risk.
-Microsoft writes the following about it:
+In general, there is no risk of data loss, but use it at your own risk.
+Microsoft writes the following about this:

-"While the possibility of corruption or data loss is minimal, it is still recommended that you back up the data on the disk you plan to convert before converting it.“
+"While the possibility of damage or data loss is minimal, it is still recommended that you make a backup of the data on the disk you are converting prior to conversion."